Crematogaster: Trail-laying

 Cocktail ants lay scent trails for many different reasons - communication, recruitment of workers, etc. The scents originate in the tibial gland and are secreted from the gaster of the ants.
 The gaster never actually touches the surface of what the ant is leaving the scent on.
 When laying a scent trail, the ants will typically lift their abdomen sharply upward then bend it forward.

 One practical use for trail laying is to mark the path toward food.
 The ants often find a food source requiring them to make multiple trips to the nest or shelter.
 To keep track of space, a scent is useful.
 Another significant use of a scent is to recruit other workers.
 This is actually helpful in a number of scenarios.
 It can increase efficiency when a food source is located and needs to be brought back to the nest.
 It can also be helpful in recruiting assistance during an attack on one of the cocktail ants' plant shelters.

+Predatory behavior

+Cocktail ants hunt both large and small prey.
+When time to hunt, foragers typically recruit nearby ants to assist them.
+The ants can mark and detect their prey by specific contact.
+When they make contact, they attack, sometimes releasing a small amount of venom with a sting.
+They also release an alarm pheromone to alert still more workers that prey has been seized.
+If other workers are present, the ants "spread-eagle" the prey.
+When the prey is spread-eagled, all limbs are outstretched and it is carried along the backsides of the ants.
+The ants carry arolia, pad-like projections that are used to carry the prey back to the nest.
+These arolia are critical because cocktail ants are arboreal and often need to travel up trees to return to their nesting location.
+If the prey is small and only one ant is present, it can carry the prey individually.
+If other workers are present, the ant recruits carrying assistance, even if the prey is small.
+Cocktail ants typically eat grasshoppers, termites, wasps, and other small insects.
+South American Crematogaster ants are also known to feed on egg sacs and spiderlings from the colonies of the social spider Anelosimus eximius.